TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution

-Prior work~\cite{Salehnamadi2023groundhog} also proposed another error type: actionability error.
-Elements that can be focused by but cannot be activated (i.e., clicked) by a screen reader have actionability errors.
-As shown in Figure~\ref{fig:exp1}\,(B), the input field does not respond to activation with a double-tap.
+\textbf{Actionability errors.} Prior work~\cite{Salehnamadi2023groundhog} also proposed another error type: Actionability error.
+Elements that can be focused but cannot be activated (i.e., clicked) by a screen reader have Actionability errors.
+As shown in Figure~\ref{fig:exp1}(b), the input field does not respond to activation with a double-tap.

-Locatability and actionability errors are both covered under WCAG 2.1.1 ``Keyboard'', which requires all functionality to be operated through a keyboard-compatible interface (e.g., a keyboard, a screen reader, a switch device).
+Locatability and Actionability errors are both covered by WCAG 2.1.1 ``Keyboard''\add{~\cite{w3c_wcag2.2}}, which requires all functionality to be operated through a keyboard-compatible interface (e.g., a keyboard, a screen reader, a switch device).